 Project Ignorance may not put a dent in the universe as it is run by a small (although dedicated) team of people who volunteer their time without any assistance.

 However, it will do sufficiently for those who seek what’s really on the horizon for Pakistan.

 Child Kidnapped & Smuggled In A Cardboard Box https://t.co/Op3rEPeqHC pic.twitter.com/IlgLJEnC1T

 — The Rojak Pot (@RojakPot) December 6, 2015

-Next time you are at a dinner conversation and are offered a dozen conspiracy theories, you would have authentic data to offer an informed opinion.
+One likely outcome: Next time, when you are at a dinner conversation and are offered a dozen conspiracy theories, you will have authentic data to offer an an alternative informed opinion.

-Project Ignorance could be your best ally in a prospering Pakistan.
+Project Ignorance could be your best ally in a prospering futuristic Pakistan.

 What Pakistan needs is not education but a Project Ignorance.

 Project Ignorance is led by Wali Zahid, President, Tehreek-e-Adl.